Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:mcf)Correlation table</p>
 </div>

-Order time is the component most highly correlated with _Total Time_.
+Order time is the component most highly correlated with _Total-Time_.
 The other factors don't appear to be correlated with each other at all.
 You could infer all sorts of things from this data.
-Perhaps order time is most highly correlated with total time because no other work can take place during the order.
+Perhaps order time is most highly correlated with total-time because no other work can take place during the order.
 Fulfillment time may be the least correlated with total time because we have done a good job buffering inventory.
-We are simply looking to see if there is a basic relationship between these variables.
+We are ooking to see if there is a basic relationship between these variables.
 The fact that order time is the most highly correlated variable is important and we'll likely base our solution around mitigating long order times because it would likely have the most impact.

-Always think about these problems critically.
-Looking at data is not enough.
-You need to do some field work to make sure that you understand the problem as holistically as possible.

 #### Analyzing the Variance between wait time components

-As we have stated, variance is our enemy.
+Variance is our enemy.
 These system components are linked and depend on each other, but are not correlated.
 There is also a wide amount of variance.

 ```r